Species on the Move

 This successful inaugural conference was held at the Hotel Grand Chancellor in Hobart, Tasmania, Australia from 9 to 12 February 2016.

 The global redistribution of our planets’ species is widely recognised as a fingerprint of climate change, however, the mechanisms that underpin such range shifts are poorly understood.
 Additionally, the pervasiveness of range shifts, from poles to the equator, and depths of oceans to tops of mountains, provides us with unique opportunity to advance our theory of biogeography, evolutionary ecology and macroecology.

 Our move into the ‘anthropocene’ allows unprecedented opportunity to understand the mechanisms that drive species distributions across ecosystems and address the fundamental tenet of ecology: what lives where and why?
 However, such dramatic changes also pose significant challenges for sustainable management of our natural resources.

-The conference targeted scientists and natural resource managers working in the disciplines of global change, biogeography and evolution, and relevant in contexts of natural resource management, biodiversity management and conservation, and theoretical ecology.
+The conference brings together scientists and natural resource managers working in the disciplines of global change, biogeography and evolution, and relevant in contexts of natural resource management, biodiversity management and conservation, and theoretical ecology.

-Associate Professor Gretta Pecl & Professor Stephen Williams
+Associate Professor Gretta Pecl & Professor Warwick Sauer

 The conference report provides an overview of the conference and media associated with the conference.

 Head of Ichthyology and Fisheries Science Department, Rhodes University, Grahamstown, South Africa